pingcap/docs/statistics.md

 If you want to persist the column configuration in the `ANALYZE` statement (including `COLUMNS ColumnNameList`, `PREDICATE COLUMNS`, and `ALL COLUMNS`), set the value of the `tidb_persist_analyze_options` system variable to `ON` to enable the [ANALYZE configuration persistence](/statistics.md#analyze-configuration-persistence) feature.
 After enabling the ANALYZE configuration persistence feature:

 - When TiDB collects statistics automatically or when you manually collect statistics by executing the `ANALYZE` statement without specifying the column configuration, TiDB continues using the previously persisted configuration for statistics collection.
-- When you manually execute the `ANALYZE` statement multiple times and specify the column configuration each time, TiDB overwrites the previously recorded persistent configuration using the new configuration specified by the latest `ANALYZE` statement.
+- When you manually execute the `ANALYZE` statement multiple times with column configuration specified, TiDB overwrites the previously recorded persistent configuration using the new configuration specified by the latest `ANALYZE` statement.

-If you want to see which columns in a table are `PREDICATE COLUMNS` and the statistics for which columns have been collected, you can use the following syntax.
+To locate `PREDICATE COLUMNS` and columns on which statistics have been collected, use the following syntax:

 {{< copyable "sql" >}}